QNLab-USTC/SimQN/docs/source/tutorials.entity.node.rst

 Quantum nodes may behavior differently.
 For example, some nodes may be the sender and other may be the receiver.
 Nodes in the quantum networks may be the routers or switches.
 Thus, quantum nodes can install different ``Applications``.
 Applications are the programmes running on the quantum nodes.

-It is possible to install and get applications:
+It is possible to install and get the existing applications:

 .. code-block:: python